nimrod7137/ejuice-recipes/README.md

 DIY E-Juice recipes for use with App:vaporcalc.
 A small CLI based calculator written in Perl.

-If there aren't any recipes in the master branch, it's because we haven't finished them yet.
+If there aren't any recipes in the master branch, it's because I haven't finished them yet.

 Check the other branches for recipes currently being tested.